CgnRLAgent/cog_ml_tasks/gym_cog_ml_tasks/envs/copy_tasks/simple_copy_env.md

 At each time step a character is observed, and the agent should respond a char.
 The action(output) is chosen from a char set e.g. {A,B,C,D,E}.

-If the agent respond an incorrect char, the episode will end.

 **predefined rewards:** output correctly(1.0), not correct(-1.0)

 e.g.